vanajmoorthy/dotfiles/nvim/.config/nvim/README.md

-# 🚀 Guide to Vanaj's Neovim
+# 🐢 Guide to Vanaj's Neovim

-A modern neovim setup with LSP, autocompletion, and navigation.
+Waheguruji da khalsa 🙏

 ## 📋 Table of Contents